 The Railway Magazine November 1950

 My spare time over Christmas 2018 has been spent looking at a few older magazines which have been waiting my attention for some time.
 I have discovered an article in “The Railway Magazine” November 1950 edition.
 The article was written by H.A.
 Vallance and entitled ‘From Connel Ferry to Ballachulish’.

-A copy of that article can be found in the Railway Magazine Achieve which grants access on payment of an additional sum over and above the annual subscription to the magazine.
+A copy of that article can be found in the Railway Magazine Archive which grants access on payment of an additional sum over and above the annual subscription to the magazine.

 Kentallen to Ballachuish

 We finish our journey along the line from Kentallen to Ballachuish ……